IDKSAM27/crowd-analyser/README.md

     * Usage of Bar and Line graph to visually represent the head count of the crowd per minute (can also implement per hour if needed).

     * The program counts the total number of people appeared in a minute and save the count in a dictionary, then the count is reset, and the next minute data is captured.

+    * ROI (Region of Interest), where you could select a particular region in the video footage and the algo will focus on only the specified region.

 ## Documentation(detailed)